 In situations where co-owners can't agree on how to share the ownership responsibilities of a piece of real estate, California law provides the equitable remedy of partition.
-The term "partition" means the division of property among co-owners.
-Real property held by co-owners as tenants in common, and joint tenancy may be partitioned.
-The process for doing this is governed by California statutory law.
+The term "partition" refers to the division of property among co-owners.
+Real property held by co-owners as tenants in common and joint tenancy may be partitioned.
+The process for doing so is governed by California statutory law.
 Any co-owner can seek a partition, provided he/she has not previously waived his/her right to do so.

-Please contact The Brereton Law Office or call 831-429-6391 to schedule an initial consultation regarding your real estate dispute.
+Please contact The Brereton Law Office to schedule an initial consultation regarding your real estate dispute.